ReactiveX/rxjs/CONTRIBUTION.md

 - favor readability over terseness

 (TBD): For now try to follow the style that exists elsewhere in the source, and use your best judgment.

+### <a id="unit-tests"></a>Unit Tests

+Unit tests are located under the [specs directory](/specs).
+Unit tests over synchronous operators and operations can be written in a standard [jasmine](http://jasmine.github.io/) style.
+Unit tests written against any asynchronous operator should be written in [Marble Test Style outlined in detail here](docs/writing-marble-tests.md).

+Each operator under test must be in its own file to cover the following cases:

+- Never
+- Empty
+- Single/Multiple Values
+- Error in the sequence
+- Never ending sequences
+- Early disposal in sequences

+If the operator accepts a function as an argument from the user/developer (for example `filter(fn)` or `zip(a, fn)`), then it must cover the following cases:

+- Success with all values in the callback
+- Success with the context, if any allowed in the operator signature
+- If an error is thrown

 ### <a id="performance-tests"></a>Performance Tests